JulianHeissinger/2BHIF-WMC-Project/ProjectDescription.md

 **Meilensteine:**

-+ Oct 21, The Index.html was starting to like kind of good.
++ Oct 21, The Index.html was starting to look kind of good.
 + Oct 22, Paul has started intense work on his part of the website.
 + Nov 5, Motorcycles.html was coming to an end.
 + Nov 8, Marko wrote his first line of code.
 We also reached 100 commits, yay!